mochi-hpc/mofka/docs/usage/quickstart.rst

    bedrock na+sm -c config.json

 You now have a Mofka service running locally.
-It will have created a *mofka.ssg* file that client applications will use to connect to it.
+It will have created a *mofka.json* file that client applications will use to connect to it (if you examine the content of this file, you will find the address of your Mofka server, among other things).

 .. note::

    If you encounter errors related to *dlopen*, make sure your `LD_LIBRARY_PATH` environment variable contains the path to the Bedrock modules that will be
-   needed: *libyokan-bedrock-module.so*, *libwarabi-bedrock-module.so*, and
+   needed: *libflock-bedrock-module.so*, *libyokan-bedrock-module.so*,
-   *libmofka-bedrock-module.so*.
+   *libwarabi-bedrock-module.so*, and *libmofka-bedrock-module.so*.
 If you are using a Spack environment, activate it then type :code:`spack config edit config` and add the :code:`modules` section as follows.
+Deactivate it, and reactivate it for the changes to be taken into account.

    .. code-block:: yaml